2e0rng/hamlog.sh/README.md

 # hamlog.sh

-An Amatuer Radio logbook written in bash
+An Amateur Radio logbook written in bash

 ## About